 Perhaps you are no longer involved in the business or you have concerns surrounding the business or Personal Guarantee itself.

-Even if you have resigned as a director and you signed a PG, if the personal guarantee is not terminated by yourself you will still be liable.
+Even if you have resigned as a director and you signed a PG, if the actual personal guarantee is not personally terminated by you, you will still be liable.
 Even if there is an undertaking by your company or your company’s purchasers to terminate the personal guarantee, they cannot do this on your behalf.

-There is some complexity depending on the type of guarantee (for example it is set out as “continuous” and other terms surrounding that) which needs to be considered properly.
-All we have dealt with over 12 years is personal guarantee issues and we have understand these complexities and how to deal with them along with ensuring such a termination is handled delicately to prevent unseen circumstances.
+There is some complexity depending on the type of guarantee that need to be considered properly.
+All we have ever dealt with over 15 years is personal guarantee issues, and we understand these complexities and how to deal with them along with ensuring such a termination is handled delicately to prevent unseen circumstances.

 If you find yourself in a position where you need to consider extracting yourself from a Personal Guarantee then contact us to discuss it.